 1939 - The Harrison (Harry) and Robert McIntosh House, 1317 Maltman Avenue, Los Angeles CA. Sold in 1992 to Brad Dunning and Ann Magnuson.
 Deeded to Ann Magnuson, who later married Neutra expert John Bertram, principal of Bertram Architects, shown in bottom photo by Christine House.

 1939 - The Jacqueline Johnson House, aka the Neutra House, aka House for a Poet, 183 Hillview Avenue, one of three originally at 180/182/184 Marvin Avenue, Los Altos CA. In 1935, Neutra started the design for Jacqueline Johnson who owned two, and Clayton Stafford.
-At 750 square feet, this house was moved to Los Altos City-owned land in November 2005 and is now a community center.
+At 750 square feet, this house was moved to Los Altos City-owned land in November 2005 and became a community center.
 Photos by Raymond Neutra.

 1939 - The Philip Gill House, 542 Suncourt Terrace, Glendale CA. Deeded to Gerard H. Gill.
 Sold in 1997 to Frank M. and Tracey Lentz III.
 Restored at some point.
 Top two photos by Raymond Neutra, third by Michael Locke.

 1939 - The Alvin Eurich House, 13081 West Sunset Drive, Los Altos CA. Sold to Jan Howard.
 Sold in 2012 to Jan and Orion Howard.
 Photos by Raymond Neutra.